toebbel/Vorlesungsverzeichnis/README.md

-## Streamlined setup
+## Streamlined Setup

-**With the help of docker and our `./d` tool it should be easy to run this application without any knowledge of rails or ruby.** Although all dependecies are install into docker containers and nothing will mess up you system and everything needed to getting startet will be set up for you.
+**With the help of docker and our `./d` tool it should be easy to run this application without any knowledge of rails or ruby.** All dependecies are install into docker containers and nothing will mess up your system and everything needed to getting startet will be set up for you.

 ### <a id="osx"></a> Mac OS X